Skip to main content

 → CLI flags (highest precedence)

-The project config file uses the same format as scanning profiles — a partial YAML overlay.
-Only the fields you specify are overridden:
+The project config file uses the same partial-YAML format as scanning profiles — only the fields you specify are overridden:

 # ~/.vigolium/projects/a1b2c3d4-.../config.yaml